Allyson-Camp/beanie-babies/README.md

 -   Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be reused?) aquiring importing/exporting the data

+## html
+- dropdown with options we get from data on supabase -section to append beanie baby els to

+## state
+what changes?
+- the array of signs from the db
+- array of beanie babies from db

+## events
+- page load
+    - see all beanie babies (requested from db)
+    - dropdown is populated w/ signs (from db)
+    - append beanie baby elements to their section (w/ data from db)
+- click submit of sign option (in form)
+    - request filtered list of bbs from db
+    - displayBabies(); function (in different file???)

+## user stories
+what should user be able to do/see?
+- see entire list of beanie babies on page load
+- see list of signs in the dropdown
+- choose a sign in dropdown and see list filter based on the choice